PeterMarshall29/book1/_sources/jupyternotebooks/introduction_to_pointers.md

 If there is no object to point at, or if it is useful to represent the idea that no object is available (e.g., for the end of a list), the pointer may be given the value `nullptr`.

 The literal `nullptr` represents the null pointer - and can be assigned to any named pointer which does not point at an object. `nullptr` can only be assigned to pointers - a syntax error occurs otherwise.
-There is only one `nullptr` shared by all pointer types, and therefore `Nullptr` is of type `pointer`. `nullptr` has a memory address consisting of all-zeros (hexadecimal code or bit pattern) that is not used for any other object.
+There is only one `nullptr` shared by all pointer types. `nullptr` is of type `pointer` and has a memory address consisting of all-zeros (hexadecimal code or bit pattern) that is not used for any other object.

 `````{code_example-start} The Null Pointer
 :label: examplev5